Bucha massacre: Testimony from residents

 Residents and the mayor of the city said that the victims had been killed by Russian troops.
 They indicated many of the survivors had been hiding from the Russians in basements, too scared to come out.
 Some of them had no light or electricity for weeks, using candles for heating water and cooking.
 They came out of hiding only when it was clear the Russians had left, welcoming the arrival of Ukrainian troops.

 The BBC and The Guardian cited eyewitness accounts, from inhabitants of Bucha and the nearby villages of Obukhovychi and Ivankiv, of Russian troops using civilians as human shields as they came under attack by Ukrainian soldiers.

 The Economist reported an account of a survivor of a mass execution.
 After getting trapped at a checkpoint when it came under fire from Russian artillery, the man was captured by Russian soldiers, along with the construction workers he was sheltering with at the checkpoint.
 The soldiers moved them to a nearby building being used as a Russian base, strip-searched them, beat and tortured them, then took them to the side of the building to shoot and kill them.
 The man was shot in the side, but survived by playing dead and later fleeing to a nearby home.

-Residents, talking to Human Rights Watch (HRW) following the retreat of the Russian forces, described the treatment of people in the city during the occupation: Russian soldiers went door to door, questioning people, destroying their possessions, and looting their clothes to wear themselves.
+Residents, talking to Human Rights Watch (HRW) following the retreat of the Russian forces, described the treatment of people in the city during the occupation: Russian soldiers went door-to-door, questioning people, destroying their possessions, and looting their clothes to wear themselves.
 HRW heard reports that civilians were fired upon when leaving their homes for food and water, and would be ordered back into their homes by Russian troops, despite a lack of basic necessities such as water and heat due to the destruction of local infrastructure.
-There were also reported Russian armed vehicles would arbitrarily fire into buildings in the city and that Russian troops refused medical aid to injured civilians.
+There were also reports that Russian armed vehicles would arbitrarily fire into buildings in the city and that Russian troops refused medical aid to injured civilians.
 A mass grave was dug for local victims, and the troops carried out extrajudicial executions.
 A HRW spokesperson said that it had documented at least one "unmistakable case" of summary execution by Russian soldiers on 4 March.